Mahsaaltafi/time-series-stats-toolkit/README.md

 Toolkit for analyzing time-series signals with methods for event alignment, continuous rate estimation, spectral power, and statistical testing.

-These codes were originally developed for:
-Chen, Altafi et al. (2024). *The dynamic state of a prefrontal-hypothalamic-midbrain circuit commands behavioural transitions.*

 ---

 ## Features